JaiWillems/celest/docs/source/index.rst

 Celest Documentation
 ====================

-Celest is a satellite mission planning software designed for the University of Toronto Aerospace Team, which is applying the program to a hyperspectral imaging CubeSat mission.
-The library aims to provide the necessary tools for celestial orbital conversions and satellite-to-ground interactions such as determining imaging/transmission opportunities.
+Celest is a satellite mission planning software designed for remote sensing CubeSat mission proifles.
+The library aims to provide the necessary tools for celestial orbital conversions and satellite-to-ground interactions such as determining and scheduling imaging/transmission opportunities.

-Celest is currently in the development phase and is subject to significant changes.
-The program aims to incorporate a high-order adaptive orbit propagator and state-of-the-art scheduling algorithm for agile earth observation satellite (AEOS) imaging encounters.

 What can the program do?
 ------------------------

-Currently, the program requires satellite position data in either the gcrs, itrs, or geographical frame and the corresponding times.
-Celest can then calculate different position representations, time representations, and ground encounter calculations.
+Currently, the program requires satellite position and velocity data in either the gcrs or itrs frames and the corresponding times.
+Celest can then calculate different position representations, time representations, and can determine and schedule satellite-to-ground encounters.

 What can be expected of the project?
 ------------------------------------